nerves-project/erlinit/README.md

         A colon-separated lists of paths to search for Erlang releases.
 The default is /srv/erlang.

+    --run-on-exit <program and arguments>
+        Run the specified command on exit.

     -s, --alternate-exec <program and arguments>
         Run another program that starts Erlang up